Sulaf Asiri

-Sulaf Ahmed K. Asseri (سلاف أحمد خ. عسيري; born 8 June 2007) is a Saudi professional soccer player who plays as a forward for Al Qadsiah of the Saudi Women's Premier League (SWPL).
+Sulaf Ahmed K. Aseeri (سلاف أحمد خ. عسيري; born 8 June 2007) is a Saudi professional soccer player who plays as a forward for Al Qadsiah of the Saudi Women's Premier League (SWPL).
 She was signed by Al Qadsiah at age 15 in 2023.
 She has represented the Saudi Arabia at the youth international level.

 Club career

 Following Al Qadsiah's acquisition of Al-Mutahed, Sulaf was among the pioneers of the club's first-ever squad.
 She scored her first goal for the club during 2024–25 Saudi Women's Cup round of 16 against Al-Amal on 18 October 2024.

 International career

 Youth

 Following the establishment of the Saudi Arabia women's national under-20 football team in December 2023, Sulaf was named in the squad for the inaugural Riyadh camp.
 In November 2024, She was named for the U-18 squad for the 2024 WAFF U-18 Girls Championship in Aqaba, Jordan.